Ditectrev/Amazon-Web-Services-AWS-Certified-Cloud-Practitioner-CLF-C02-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### Which of the following is a benefit of the "Loose Coupling" architecture principle?
+### Which of the following is a benefit of the 'Loose Coupling' architecture principle?

 - [ ] It eliminates the need for change management.
 - [ ] It allows for Cross-Region Replication.